devkodama/PACS-Assistant/README.md

 PACS Assistant could be used with an accessory keypad such as a Tartarus gaming keypad by reassigning its functions to keypad keys.
 (This can be done the file Hotkeys.ahk.)
 I've found that I prefer using the regular keyboard because it doesn't require extra hardware and is always available on every workstation.

-PACS Assistant is still under heavy development with more features to come.
-You may (will) encounter bugs or conflicts with other applications; in many cases, temporariliy disabling PACS Assistant with the on/off toggle switch can bypass the problem.
+PACS Assistant is still under development with more features to come.
+You may encounter bugs or conflicts with other applications; in many cases, temporariliy disabling PACS Assistant with the on/off toggle switch (F2) can bypass the problem.

 Feedback is welcome--let me know of any issues you encounter or features you'd like to see.